mhalbritter/graal-native-image-analysis/README.md

   constructors) improves the executable size
     * Bigger classes with more methods are better than small classes with less methods, because every class has a constructor, which counts towards the executable size
+    * Compare `simple-reflection-many-big-classes` and `simple-reflection-10000-classes`

 ## Analysis of executable size

 You can use the [GraalVM dashboard](https://www.graalvm.org/dashboard/?ojr=dashboard) to analyze the contents of an executable.
 This dashboards reads a `bgv` file, which can be generated in the native build using the `-H:DashboardDump=filename -H:+DashboardHeap -H:+DashboardCode` parameters.

 ### no-reflection-many-big-classes vs simple-reflection-many-big-classes